SublimeText/TrailingSpaces/README.md

 ## Configuration

+In order to use the deletion feature, one may either:

+* go to "Edit / Delete Trailing Spaces";
-In order to use the deletion feature, one must bind the deletion command to a shortcut.
-To add the mapping, you must define it into "Preferences / Key Bindings - User":
+* bind the deletion command to a shortcut.

+To add a key binding, you must define it into "Preferences / Key Bindings - User":

 ``` js
 { "keys": ["ctrl+shift+t"], "command": "delete_trailing_spaces" }